-A Service Instance can be identified through the combination of the Service ID combined with the socket (i.e. IP-address, transport protocol (UDP/TCP), and port number).
-It is recommended that instances use the same port number for UDP and TCP.
-If a service instance uses UDP port x, only this instance of the service and not another instance of the same service should use exactly TCP port x for its services.
+Recommendation: It is recommended that instances use the same port number for UDP and TCP.
+If a Service-Instance uses UDP port x, only this Service-Instance of the Service and not another Service-Instance of the same Service should use exactly TCP port x for its Service provision.